output: pdf_document

 ```

-### Fitting a continuous-time HMM to the data
+### Fitting the model

 system.time(